MrStewartSalmon/host-a-static-website-on-aws/README.md

+---
 # Host a Static Website on AWS - DevOps Project

 ## Project Overview

-This project demonstrates how to host a static HTML web application on Amazon Web Services (AWS) by utilizing various AWS services and infrastructure components.
+This project demonstrates how to host a static HTML web application on Amazon Web Services (AWS) by utilising various AWS services and infrastructure components.
 The project showcases a highly available, secure, and scalable web architecture deployed on EC2 instances within a Virtual Private Cloud (VPC).
 The project repository contains all the necessary scripts, configuration files, and documentation to replicate the deployment.

 ## Architecture Diagram